lpeihan/leetcode-javascript/README.md

 one day one leetcode.

 ## Introduction
-This is the repo of my LeetCode solutions width javascript.
+This is the repo of my Leetcode solutions width javascript.

 ## Test Cases
 I've used Jest to test the programs, the test cases are defined in the test/**.test.js